ASchmidt1024/articles/angular/evaluation/angular-evaluation.md

 ## Where to start?

 The killer argument for Angular is its place in [Ionic][14].
 Ionic is used for mobile development to build cross platform hyprid apps.
-One codebase, any platform.
+One codebase, any platform, e.g. for iOS and Android.
 So if it comes to this framework (Ionic) Angular is the only choice.

 Furthermore Angular is a mature framework and should be taken for big projects.
 If you have complex business logic, Angular is your choice.
 If you have complex routing or form validation, Angular is your choice.
-If you wanna write closed applications with one codebase, Angular is you choice.
+If you wanna write closed or stand alone applications with one codebase, Angular is you choice.

 ## Developer

 Two important questions for every tool you use are how mature is it and who is behind it.
 Angular come from a good family: [Google][0].
 Igor Minar, one of the main developer, said that Angular is used in [more than 600 hundred applications in Google][15] such as Firebase Console, Google Analytics, Google Express, Google Cloud Platform and more.
 Since it is started in the year 2010 more than 400 developers and a big community put their efforts in it.
+So it is really developed and ready for professional projects and services.

 ## Features